synthesized-io/pagila-data-generation/README.md

 ## Purpose

-We realy like Pagila's advanced DB schema and high quality data.
-But the largest Pagila's tables contain only around 16,000 rows.
-But sometimes we need more (much more) so we have made this set of SQL-scripts (based on PostgreSQL magic and an amazing [PostgreSQL Faker](https://gitlab.com/dalibo/postgresql_faker) extension) to generate a huge number of rows.
+We really like Pagila’s advanced database schema and high-quality data.
+However, the largest Pagila tables contain only around 16,000 rows.
+But sometimes, we need more (much more), so we created this set of SQL-scripts (based on PostgreSQL magic and the amazing [PostgreSQL Faker](https://gitlab.com/dalibo/postgresql_faker) extension) to generate a huge number of rows.

-## Current status

-:warning: This experimental project is in early development phase.
 If you have any ideas, feel free to create a [PR](https://github.com/mgramin/pagila-data-generation/pulls) or open an [issue](https://github.com/mgramin/pagila-data-generation/issues).

 ## Run data generation